-- p) The DUT transmission will be attenuated to balance the loss in the combiner in its receiver path. - q) The DUT channel will be loaded using an IP traffic generator.
-The packet rate will be the one determined during Phase I testing. - r) The DUTs will be configured to transmit at their maximum power.
-If necessary, the separation distances between DUTs will be increased to provoke devices with power control to transmit at their maximum power.
+- p) The DUT channel will be loaded using an Internet Protocol traffic generator.
+The packet rate will be the one determined during Phase I testing. - q) The DUTs will be configured to transmit at their maximum power.

 This test will permit NTIA to assess the nature and impact DUT induced interference and to estimate their detection range and interference range on the LMR downlink.
-This information may be used to configure the DUTs for subsequent testing, which will occur within the core of an LMR network as described in Section 4.
+This information may be used to configure the DUTs for subsequent testing which will occur within the core of an LMR network as described in Section 4.

 From the perspective of the LMR base station, the two DUTs will be on the same azimuth as the LMR subscriber units but at a greater distance, so the subscriber units will receive no discernable interference.
 A link will be established between the DUTs that is co-channel with the LMRs.
-While maintaining a uniform separation between DUTs to maintain a consistently reliable link, hereafter referred to as a tethered link, the DUTs will travel toward the LMR base station until they detect its emissions and cease transmitting on its frequencies.
+While maintaining a uniform separation between DUTs to maintain a consistently reliable link, hereafter referred to as a tethered link, the DUTs will travel toward the base station until they detect the LMR emissions and cease transmitting on its frequencies.
 Voice transmissions received at the LMR subscriber units will be recorded to assess any impairment of receiver performance caused by the DUTs.
 At the completion of a test run, the DUTs will be returned to their starting positions, a reliable link between them reestablished if necessary, and the test repeated.